 - A. Eligibility: Only Full-Time employees are eligible to receive health insurance coverage paid by the town. - B. Coverage: The Town utilizes the Maine Municipal Employee's Health Trust (MMEHT) to offer insurance coverage to its full-time employees.
 The MMEHT utilizes its financial reserves to stabilize rates for its members to remain a competitive choice for Maine municipalities.
-Employees may choose between MMEHT's POS-C or, POS 200, or PPO 500 plans. - C. Effective January 01, 2024, The Town of Newcastle will allow any employee who is eligible to enroll in the employer benefits the option of enrolling a domestic partner.
+Employees may choose between MMEHT's POS-C or POS 200. - C. Effective January 01, 2024, The Town of Newcastle will allow any employee who is eligible to enroll in the employer benefits the option of enrolling a domestic partner.